aestasit/devops-masterclass-provisioning/STEPS.md

 - wait 5 minutes for all services to fully initialize

+- TODO: first provisioning fails, need to login to Jenkins and update the list of the plugins and then run `gradlew provisionPuppet` again

 - go to GitLab, set new password for root, create api token for root with all permissions and change gradle.properties to contain that token
 - `gradlew initializeGitlab`